FactoryBoy/factory_boy/docs/orms.rst

-The first versions of factory_boy were designed specifically for Django, but the library has now evolved to be framework-independant.
+The first versions of factory_boy were designed specifically for Django, but the library has now evolved to be framework-independent.

 Most features should thus feel quite familiar to Django users.